-From Figure 7-2, if the gray scale value of a given input pixel is 40% (before gamma is applied), then gray scale value will be 13% after gamma is applied.
-Therefore, it can be seen that since gamma has a direct impact displayed gray scale level of a pixel, it also has a direct impact on the landed duty cycle of a pixel.
+For example, from Figure 7-2, if the gray scale value of a given input pixel is 40% (before gamma is applied), then the gray scale value is 13% after gamma is applied.
+This reduction indicates that gamma has a direct impact on the displayed gray scale level of a pixel, and it also has a direct impact on the landed duty cycle of a pixel.

-The content adaptive illumination control (CAIC) and local area brightness boost (LABB) of the IntelliBright algorithm also apply transform functions on the gray scale level of each pixel.
+The IntelliBright algorithm for content adaptive illumination control (CAIC) and local area brightness boost (LABB) also apply transform functions on the gray scale level of each pixel.